Skip to code content (skip section selection)

 (b) Protection of Screening Material.
 Whenever screening material is placed around any trash disposal unit or waste collection unit which is emptied or removed mechanically on a regularly occurring basis, a fixed barrier to contain the placement of the container shall be provided within the screening material on those sides where there is such material.
 The barrier shall be at least eighteen (18) inches from the material and shall be of sufficient strength to prevent possible damage to the screening when the container is moved or emptied.
 The minimum front opening of the screening material shall be twelve (12) feet to allow service vehicles access to the container.

 (8) Screening of Outdoor Storage Areas.
-All outdoor storage areas in the I-1 and I-2 zones shall be screened by a solid wall or fence not less than six (6) feet in height.
+All outdoor storage areas in the Wholesale and Warehouse Business (B-4), Light Industrial (I-1), Heavy Industrial (I-2), or Economic Development (ED) zones shall be screened by a solid wall or fence not less than six (6) feet in height.

 (9) Innovative Design Landscape Plan.
 Interior landscaping requirements for vehicular use areas may be modified on a development plan without a variance in accordance with an Innovative Design Landscape Plan.
-An Innovative Design Landscape Plan shall be prepared and sealed by an architect, landscape architect or engineer licensed to practice in the State of Kentucky.
+An Innovative Design Landscape Plan shall be certified by a landscape architect licensed to practice in the State of Kentucky.

 The plan may include, but is not limited to: